MartinKuzma/martinkuzma.github.io/content/posts/01-worst-grpc-api.md

 ```
 ## Iteration #1: Cleanup
 During my first iteration I removed:
-- REST support (via HTTP annotations) - why bother when there won't be any browser clients, right?
+- REST support (via HTTP annotations) - clients will be limited to GRPC only
-- Helpful comments - let's make implementers make up their own assumptions about the inner workings of our API.
+- helpful comments - let's make implementers make up their own assumptions about the inner workings of our API
-- Versioning - peak design will never have to change.
+- versioning - let's just have one version and change it whenever we want
-- Language specific options like `go_package` - let others deal with it!
+- language specific options like `go_package` - everyone should change our proto files to fit their language of choice anyway
+- consistent naming - `task_uuid`, `uuid`, `task_id`?
+Let's just use whatever comes to mind.

 ### Event API
 ```proto